 “ LJS half-width shall be applied at a width of 9 ± 1 in.
 (225 ± 25 mm) in the immediate lane to be placed with the outside edge flush with the joint of the next HMA lift.
 The vertical face of any longitudinal joint remaining in place shall also be coated.”

-Add the following after the eleventh paragraph of Article 406.06(h)(2):
+Add the following after the eleventh paragraph of Article 406.06(h)(2) of the Standard Specifications: